DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-linkdepagamentos5.md

 This manual will guide the developer in the integration with Cielo's Super Link API.
 After performing the described integrations, it will be possible to:

-* Create and edit Payment Links via API.
+Create and edit Payment Links via API
+Receive payment notifications
+Consult payments
+Set up your store properly

 # About the Super Link